Bloom (Caligula's Horse album): Background

-Second video single “Firelight” debuted via Billboard on October 13, 2015.
+Second video single "Firelight" debuted via Billboard on 13 October 2015.
 In an interview with Christa Titus, Grey revealed that the song is dedicated to a friend who died in 2014.
-Titus described the track as “closer to a traditional pop structure” and more “easygoing” compared to previous work.
-Grey explains this change of pace as a “natural growth” of the band's sound to avoid repeating themselves and to write “music with a message of self-belief and optimism” as “part of a step forward”.
-Grey elaborated that this was a deliberate contrast to progressive metal that he described as sometimes “very introspective and dark” in an effort to “celebrate life” and “the beauty of life’s fragility.”
+Titus described the track as "closer to a traditional pop structure" and more "easygoing" compared to previous work.
+Grey explains this change of pace as a "natural growth" of the band's sound to avoid repeating themselves and to write "music with a message of self-belief and optimism" as "part of a step forward".
+Grey elaborated that this was a deliberate contrast to progressive metal that he described as sometimes "very introspective and dark" in an effort to "celebrate life" and "the beauty of life's fragility."

 "Turntail", the third single from Bloom, was reported by Team Rock in March 2016.
 The accompanying music video was co-directed by Jim Grey and Sam Vallen.
 Filmed at GC Studios in Molendinar, the video features a brightly colored dancer trapped in darkness by an "eternal force" and "her own fear".
 She struggles against her captor while colour gradually returns eventually freeing herself.
-Jim Grey described the song as "powerful, energetic, melodic and forthright", a song about "taking a stand, about fighting for freedom in whatever way you can”.
+Jim Grey described the song as "powerful, energetic, melodic and forthright", a song about "taking a stand, about fighting for freedom in whatever way you can".
 Commenting on the message of the song, Grey observed "Considering the atrocious political climate in Australia and worldwide, I don't think we could have released this single at a more appropriate time."

-Reception
+Critical reception

 Upon its release, the album was met with generally favorable reviews by metal and rock music critics.
-Riley Rowe of Metal Injection gave the album a positive review, stating that “Bloom [is] an extraordinary exploitation of progressive metal at its finest” with “[musicality that uncovers] a plethora of impressive songwriting and virtuosity."
-Eric May of New Noise Magazine described the album as “a work of art [that] needs to be further embraced by listeners as a whole”, as well as “memorable progressive rock music”.
+Riley Rowe of Metal Injection gave the album a positive review, stating that "Bloom [is] an extraordinary exploitation of progressive metal at its finest" with "[musicality that uncovers] a plethora of impressive songwriting and virtuosity."
+Eric May of New Noise Magazine described the album as "a work of art [that] needs to be further embraced by listeners as a whole", as well as "memorable progressive rock music".